 Advanced Emergency Medical Technicians (AEMTs) provide basic EMS and a limited set of ALS.
-AEMTs perform all the BLS skills listed above as well as use of Alternative Rescue Airways, suctioning, placement of a saline lock IV, IO placement, obtaining but not interpreting a 12 Lead ECG, and blood glucose monitoring.
+AEMTs perform all the BLS skills listed above as well as use of alternative rescue airways, placement of a saline lock IV, IO placement, obtaining but not interpreting a 12 Lead ECG, and blood glucose monitoring.
 IALS transports are indicated for stable patients who do not require medications or monitoring beyond simple ALS interventions such as IV fluid administration.